-The air injection system is set to provide the necessary air flow to produce 3,0 % oxygen (± 0,1 %) in the steady-state stoichiometric exhaust stream just in front of the first catalyst.
-A typical reading at the upstream A/F measurement point (required in paragraph 3.4 of this Annex) is lambda 1,16 (which is approximately 3 % oxygen).
+The air injection system is set to provide the necessary air flow to produce 3.0 % oxygen (± 0.1d %) in the steady-state stoichiometric exhaust stream just in front of the first catalyst.
+A typical reading at the upstream A/F measurement point (required in paragraph 3.4 of this Annex) is lambda 1.16d (which is approximately 3 % oxygen).

 With the air injection on, set the ‘Rich’ A/F ratio to produce a catalyst bed temperature of 890 °C (± 10 °C).
-A typical A/F value for this step is lambda 0,94 (approximately 2 % CO).
+A typical A/F value for this step is lambda 0.94 (approximately 2 % CO).